-You must also have attended GLOS Pre-Recruitment Education and if you are joining a Panhellenic sorority, also attended Panhellenic Pre-Recruitment Education.
+You must also have attended Office of Greek Life Expectations of Membership program, and if you are joining a Panhellenic sorority, also attended Panhellenic Pre-Recruitment Education.

 How Recruitment Works